ayunav/MeetupOrganizer/README.md

     - 4. if there's a problem with upload, display a user facing error message
     - 5. when upload is complete & successful (json response came back), stop & hide activity indicators, change cells' aipha to clear

-- ? display placeholder image in the gallery collection view
 - ? add waitlist events
 - ? deep link to photos at the event, or to the event, or to the meetup group.
 Play with it.
 - ? add caption to uploaded photos: Uploaded by <member name> via Meetup Organizer iOS app by Ayuna Vogel (include link?)